 Pygmalion and Galatea got married by Venus herself.
-From their marriage, Paphos was born after whom the city of Paphos got its name.
+From their marriage, Paphos was born, after whom the city of Paphos in Cyprus got its name.

 The myth of Pygmalion and Galatea perfectly encapsulates one of ancient art’s primary objectives; the mimesis of nature.
-For Greek and Roman art, and artwork ought to copy nature as closely as possible.
-This pursuit of reality became an obsession for ancient artists who attempted to create illusions of reality that deceived the eye, Trompe L’ Oeil.
-A famous example was the Greek painter Zeuxis who painted grapes, so life-like, that birds tried to peck them.
+In Greek and Roman art, an artist ought to copy nature as closely as possible.
+This pursuit of reality became an obsession for ancient artists who attempted to create illusions that deceived the eye, a type of art known today as Trompe L’ Oeil.
+A famous example was the Greek painter Zeuxis who painted grapes so life-like that birds tried to eat them.

-It is also worth mentioning that Pygmalion and Galatea also perfectly fit into the animistic nature of the Greco-Roman religion.
+The myth of Pygmalion and Galatea also perfectly fits into the animistic nature of the Greco-Roman religion.

 People in antiquity saw life everywhere around them.
 From the trees to the rivers, and from the stars to their statues, everything was alive.
-Especially cult statues were not thought of being representations of the gods but rather the gods themselves.
-After understanding this idea, it is not really difficult to see where Pygmalion’s myth is coming from.
+In particular, cult statues were not thought of as representations of the gods, but rather as the gods themselves.
+After understanding this idea, it is not really difficult to see where Pygmalion’s myth came from.

 This animistic tradition is also connected with a wider classical tradition of sentient statues and automata.
 Daedalus, the legendary inventor, gave voice to his statues using quicksilver, Pandora was made of clay, and Hephaestus created automata (self-operating machines/robots) like Talos.

-It is clear that Galatea could feel as Pygmalion could.
-What is not clear though, is whether she had free will.
-In Ovid, Pygmalion and Galatea get married but there is no actual evidence that Galatea was free to act as she pleased.
+It is clear that Galatea could feel just as Pygmalion could.
+What is not clear, though, is whether she had free will.
+In Ovid, Pygmalion and Galatea get married, but there is no actual evidence that Galatea is free to act as she pleases.
 She appears to be more like an extension of Pygmalion’s will.
 In fact, she does not even say a single word.
-It is evident that, though human, she is not standing on equal grounds with her creator but that may have more to do with the next section.
+It is evident that, though human, she is not standing on equal grounds with her creator, but that may have more to do with the next section.

-Even though this is clearly a tale about love and the love for creating this is not the myth of the love of Pygmalion and Galatea.
-It is a myth about Pygmalion’s love.
+Even though this is clearly a tale about love and the love for creating, this is not the myth of the love between Pygmalion and Galatea.
+It is specifically a myth about Pygmalion’s love.

 The complete opposite of the Propoitides is Galatea.
 She embodies the patriarchal ideal of the perfect woman.
 Galatea is beautiful beyond imagination and shows no signs of sexuality.
 While the Propoitides never blushed or felt shame, Galatea’s first act as a human is to blush and shy away.
 The Propoitides refused Aphrodite showing fierce independence that defied even the gods, Galatea is created by Aphrodite herself and is obedient.
-She is also passive whereas the Propoitides are active and artificial where they are natural.
+She is also passive and artificial, whereas the Propoitides are active and natural.

-With the term agalmatophilia, 20th-century scientists described the sexual attraction for a statue but also a doll or a mannequin.
-Pygmalionism is a form of agalmatophilia which entails love for someone’s own creation.
+With the term agalmatophilia, 20th-century scientists described the attraction for a statue but also a doll or a mannequin.
+Pygmalionism is a form of agalmatophilia that entails love for someone’s own creation.

 “We must, then, approach the statues [of the gods] closely as we possibly can in order to prove from their very appearance that they are inseparably associated with error.
 For their forms are unmistakably stamped with the characteristic marks of the daimones (spirits).”